flhofer/dell_TB16_firmware/README.md

 These ports are v1.2 compliant and typically support Full-HD 3840 x 2160 @ 60Hz and Daisy Chaining.
 Mini-DP or DP may casually stop working without the latest Cable NVM.
 Again, Dell says it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
 To be checked

 ### 5. RJ45 Gigabit Ethernet
 Generic RTL8153 Gigabit Ethernet controller.
 No surprises.
-However, it may have issues waking up from deep sleep (suspend) if the ASMedia USB controller firmware is not up-to-date.
-The problem can also be solved by detaching and re-registering the controller on the PCI bus via script.
+However, it may have issues waking up from deep sleep (suspension) if the ASMedia USB controller firmware is not up-to-date.
+The problem can also be solved by detaching and re-registering the controller on the PCI bus via script (you can find an example in `tools/scripts`.

 ### 6. USB 2.0 (2 ports)
 "Slow"-speed port generally intended for input devices such as mouse, keyboard, trackpad, Smart-card readers, etc. No issues